Artificial Intelligence

 Policy on the use of Generative AI

-• For programming submissions, students may freely use any AI tool that is available to them.
+• For programming submissions, students may freely use any AI tool that is available to them, as long as they are appropriately cited (a code comment will suffice).
 I believe that it is imperative that students learn how to use these tools effectively and correctly, while also learning how to properly test and verify code generated by these tools.
 I recommend not using generative AI to assist with labs.

-• The use of AI to rephrase sentences and improve writing clarity, etc. - while an acceptable use case - makes it very difficult for instructors to discern whether or not the entire answer was AI-generated.
-Therefore, if AI is used in this manner, students are required to submit an additional appendix (instructions will be provided as part of the assignments) with their corresponding originally written answers.
+• The use of AI to rephrase sentences and improve writing clarity, etc. - while an acceptable use case - makes it difficult for instructors to discern whether the entire answer was AI-generated.
+Therefore, if AI is used in this manner, students are required to submit an additional appendix at the end of their submission with their corresponding originally written answers.
 The submission of such an appendix is aimed only at helping me understand the usage patterns of AI tools.
 Points will not be taken off for using AI to improve writing.

 Late Policy

 • As a general rule, no late submissions are accepted.
-However, each student is given one 'freebie' - a no-questions-asked one-week extension to a single homework of their choice.
+However, each student is given one 'freebie' - a no-questions-asked 3-day extension to a single homework of their choice.
 The freebie is intended to be a fallback in case of genuine emergencies where coordinating with the instructor may not be feasible.
+Unused days may not be carried forward to future assignments.
 Be wise in how you use this.
 The freebie may not be used for labs, presentations, or submissions related to the final project.

 • Once the freebie is used in either manner, I will generally not grant further extensions, except in the case of limited and verifiable emergency situations, or University and DRC-sanctioned accommodations.
 It is imperative that you communicate with me early on if circumstances permit.
 Timely submissions are the only way for me to get you timely feedback.